We are now accepting Form 941 for Q1, 2025. E-File Now!

 The following information is required when filing Form 941-X:

-• Underreported taxes - reporting less income or revenue than was actually received.
+• Underreported taxes - This occurs when you report less tax than you actually owe.

-• Overreported taxes - reporting more income or revenue than was actually received
+• Overreported taxes - This occurs when you report more tax than you actually owe.

 • When reporting overreported taxes, you can claim either a refund or reduce it on your next return.